cmhume/eCommerce_Business_Trends/README.md

 ## Database

-We used Postgres to create tables in SQL.
-The ERD below shows connectivity among 9 tables.
+We used Postgres to create data tables in SQL.
+The Entity Relationship Diagram(ERD) below shows the connectivity between the 9 data tables used in our analysis.

 ![QuickDBD-export (1)](https://user-images.githubusercontent.com/79742633/129489813-9152f9d2-ec14-4ce4-8965-bfbfe5d3ca45.png)